 If you’re a foreigner who lives in Japan or came to Japan as a tourist, have you ever noticed “Japanese Modesty” when speaking with Japanese people?

-It’s not all the time, but you can see their sugarcoating expression occasionally.
+It doesn’t happen all the time, but you can notice their sugarcoated expression occasionally.
 Why do Japanese people talk while sugarcoating everything?

-There are certain cases where people avoid using DIRECT expression, like just “YES” or “NO”, and it comes from a unique part of Japanese culture.
+There are certain cases where people avoid using DIRECT expressions, like just “YES” or “NO”, and it comes from a unique part of Japanese culture.

-This article will explain the reason and examples of which situations Japanese people use this humble way of speaking.
+This article will explain the reason and show examples of situations in which Japanese people use this humble way of speaking.

-1. What was the Start of Japanese Modesty?
+1. When did it start?
+What was the Start of Japanese Modesty?

 Originally Japanese sugarcoating came from the fact that Japan is an isolated island.

-Japanese people spend their lives with little land which was densely populated, and this influenced people to develop a very fast information network.
+Japanese people spend their lives on a small land which is densely populated, and this influenced people to develop a very fast information network.

-Because of this situation, people started to share a common view which lead people to feel “We’re sharing the same feelings, with the same information” helped for building up a sense of fellowships, or more similar to family ties.
+Because of this situation, people started to share a common view which leads people to feel “We’re sharing the same feelings, with the same information” this helped with building up a sense of fellowships, or more similar to family ties.

-It all started from everyone creating a unified outlook.
+It all started with everyone creating a unified outlook.

 2. Which Meanings are Usually Sugarcoated?

-Japanese people don’t just use sugarcoating expressions blindly, there are some reasons and have specific meanings as follows:
+Japanese people don’t just use sugarcoating expressions blindly, there are some reasons with specific meanings as follows:

-As a feature of Japanese peoples’ expression, they care a lot about “Read between the lines” in regards to other people.
+As a feature of Japanese peoples’ expression, they care a lot about “Reading between the lines” in regards to other people.

-In other words, Japanese people try to read what other people really think from their attitudes, moods or few words.
+In other words, Japanese people try to read what other people really think of their attitudes, moods or few words.

-Sharing the same feelings made this mind, paying attention to other people feelings.
+Sharing the same feelings made these people pay attention to other people’s feelings.

-This is something wise about Japanese people, but people use sugarcoating expression when trying not to blame other people.
-There is a possibility to hurt people feelings by saying directly “NO!” to make other people feel they are wrong or denied.
+This is something wise about Japanese people, but people use sugarcoated expression when trying not to blame others.
+There is a possibility to hurt people’s feelings by saying directly “NO!” making them feel they are wrong or denied.

 3. Avoid arguments